-But the usefulness of smart assistants goes beyond entertaining you or reminding you to pick up milk on your way back from work.
+But the usefulness of smart assistants goes beyond entertaining you or reminding you to pick up bread on your way back from work.
 It can be incredibly helpful to businesses.
 Voice technology can be used in a number of ways, from speeding up operations and enhancing communication to creating new experiences for customers.
-Even cars are aiming to make voice assistant tech a commonplace in their models so that users can search and interact without using their mobiles!
+Even cars are aiming to make voice assistant tech commonplace in their models so that users can search and interact without using their mobiles!

 How does it affect marketing?

 A huge way that Voice impacts marketing efforts is Search Engine Optimisation (SEO).
-Most brands will have already optimized content to suit SEO and perfect User Experience (UX), but the popularity of voice assistants means looking over our standard SEO approach, and adapting to suit a different culture of SEO.
+Most brands will have already optimised content to suit SEO and perfect User Experience (UX), but the popularity of voice assistants means looking over our standard SEO approach and adapting to suit a different culture of SEO.
 Gartner mentions that, by 2020, 30% of all searches will be done without the use of a screen… so does that mean we have to change our whole marketing strategy?
 Well, not exactly.
-According to Neil Patel, influential marketer and entrepreneur, in order to optimise for Voice, we simply have to embrace a ‘Long Tail’ approach.
+According to Neil Patel, an influential marketer and entrepreneur, in order to optimise for Voice, we simply have to embrace a ‘Long Tail’ approach.

 Long Tail keywords are phrases that are more specific and used less frequently than simple keywords.
 They basically mimic the way people speak.
-For example, it would be unlikely for someone to say ‘buy boots’ into their phone or smart speaker, they are far more likely to say ‘buy green football boots’.
+For example, it would be unlikely for someone to say ‘buy boots’ into their phone or smart speaker, they are far more likely to say ‘buy green football boots, size 9’.
 It is thought that people who use voice search will be more specific and conversational, which makes Long Tail keywords the key to SEO success.

 The impact of Voice and the importance of evolving SEO strategies will be even more obvious after you have a peek at these statistics:

-research has found that 72% of people who own a smart speaker say that their devices are used as part of their daily routine
+72% of people who own a smart speaker say that their devices are used as part of their daily routine

-currently, 40% of adults claim to use voice search at least once-a-day
+40% of adults claim to use voice search at least once-a-day

-So if your target audience uses Alexa, Siri or Google Home you should optimize your SEO for voice (and if not, you should still do it, just in case).
+So if your target audience uses Alexa, Siri or Google Home you should optimise your SEO for voice (and if not, you should still do it, just in case).
 Voice assistants and smart devices are becoming more present in our daily lives, and all require changes to current marketing practices and goals.
 Marketing is all about adapting, so now is the time to get on board.

 2) Artificial Intelligence (AI)

 What is artificial intelligence and what has it got to do with marketing?
 To start off with, AI refers to the simulation of human intelligence created by computing hardware.
 Essentially, the hardware/machine is able to learn, make decisions based on data and to recognise speech and communicate where necessary.
-Take Chatbots, for example (they’re literally robots that we chat with).
+Take Chatbots, for example - they’re literally robots that we chat with.
 Thanks to continuous advancements in technology, AI is becoming more popular and more sophisticated by the day.
-It therefore comes as no surprise that AI is dominant in our every-day and working lives.
+It, therefore, comes as no surprise that AI is dominant in our every day and working lives.
 Its ability to learn, interpret and reason make it perfect for carrying out tasks quicker, and often more effectively, than humans.
 However, AI still needs that all-important human touch to perform different tasks at different levels.

 So what are the benefits of AI?

-Most marketers are already on board with the influx of AI and recognise its ability to draw valuable insights, to automate tasks, and improve workflows.
-Around 51% of marketers currently use AI, and around 27% are adding it to their list of must-dos for 2019.
+Most marketers are already on board with the influx of AI and recognise its ability to draw valuable insights, automate tasks, and improve workflows.
+Around 51% of marketers currently use AI, and around 27% adding it to their list of must-dos for 2019.

 It’s easy for companies to employ chatbots, and why wouldn’t they?
 Bots have a huge array of uses from resolving complaints and managing sales funnels, to ordering food and setting up appointments.
 Chatbots exemplify the ways in which new technological innovations are changing lives.

 AI is important to our digital development as a whole, but it’s significant to marketers in particular.
 Take marketing automation, for example.
-Marketing automation does what it says on the tin - it automates repetitive marketing efforts so that you, the creative marketer, can focus on the more complex, interesting and artistic aspects of marketing-life.
-There are a whole host of benefits with marketing automation!
-It reduces business costs, minimises human error and easily tracks your return on investment (ROI).
+Marketing automation does what it says on the tin - it automates repetitive marketing efforts so that you, the creative marketer, can focus on the more complex, interesting and artistic aspects of marketing life.
+There are a whole host of benefits with marketing automation: it reduces business costs, minimises human error and easily tracks your return on investment (ROI).

 AI and marketing automation are both impressive in their combined ability to improve the user experience.
-Marketing automation tools have enabled marketers to identify users’ specific behaviors and therefore send behaviorally triggered notifications, such as push notifications or emails, with the right content and at the right time.
+Marketing automation tools have enabled marketers to identify users’ specific behaviours and therefore send behaviourally triggered notifications, such as push notifications or emails, with the right content and at the right time.
 This ultimately helps improve the relationship you have with your customers which, in turn, should improve their loyalty and increase their lifetime value to you.

 There are plenty of marketing automation tools out there, so you might find yourself asking which one is right for you?
 If your strategy involves a lot of social media, then look towards products such as Hootsuite.
 This platform allows you to manage and schedule content from multiple social networks in one dashboard.
 If your strategy involves a lot more content, then Hubspot may be exactly what you need.
 They have packages to suit every marketing budget that will help you schedule and analyse everything from your email content and timings to your blogs.
-If however you are looking to automate something like your marketing segments, then something like Hurree could be your answer, it ensures that your customer groups and categories are always up to date depending on how your customers interact with your brand online.
+If however you are looking to automate something like your marketing segments, and integrate your marketing tools, then something like Hurree is your answer, it ensures that your customer groups and categories are always up to date depending on how your customers interact with your brand online.